 - For questions, visit the Literary Arts Fund’s FAQ page or email grants@literaryartsfund.org.

-Innovation Project Grants
+2026 Innovation Project Grants

-- Innovation project grants provide unrestricted funding to literary arts nonprofits for projects that may be collaborative and that aim to address critical challenges in one or more literary arts nonprofit organizations, presses, or publications that, if improved, would directly benefit creative writers’ artistic work and ability to share it with readers and audiences.
+- Innovation project grants provide funding to literary arts nonprofits for projects that may be collaborative and that aim to address critical challenges in one or more literary arts nonprofit organizations, presses, or publications that, if improved, would directly benefit creative writers’ artistic work and ability to share it with readers and audiences.
 These grants are disbursed to nonprofits in a single payment and intended for use during the project period.

 - Literary arts nonprofits awarded a general operating grant in 2026 are ineligible to apply independently for an innovation project grant until twelve months after the general operating grant was awarded.
 They may, however, participate in a collaborative application for an innovation project grant in the same year they received a general operating grant.

-- Literary arts nonprofits applying for an innovation project grant must complete an eligibility quiz and submit an application form via Submittable by the deadline in August 2026 (TBD).
+- Literary arts nonprofits that are eligible to apply must submit an application form on Submittable by the deadline in August 2026 (TBD).

 - The Literary Arts Fund is not responsible for applications not received by the deadline due to user error.
 Applicants may visit the Submitter Resource Center or contact Submittable for questions about using the platform and technical support.